pbiernacki/mac_nonet/README.md

 # mac_nonet
-Disable access to networking for cerain group
+Disable access to networking for certain group

 To test, clone the repo and run `make && make load` in the module directory.
 The load action require root permissions.